opendata-swiss/ogd-handbook-wiki/library/linked-open-data.en.md

 > Figure 1.
 5-Star Deployment Scheme for Open Data (source: [5stardata.info](http://5stardata.info))

-To give a better understanding of the benefits and costs for each star, we regroup the explanations in the following table:

 <table>
   <tr>
     <td colspan="2" align="center">5-star Deployment System for Open Data</td>